octobercms/docs/help-developer-guide.md

 1. If a property contains a collection (is an array), make the property `protected` with get `getProperties`, `getProperty` and `setProperty`.

 <a name="environment-config"></a>
-## Environment configuration
+## Environment Configuration

 <a name="strict-trans-tables"></a>
-### Use strict mode with MySQL
+### Use Strict Mode with MySQL

 When MySQL [STRICT_TRANS_TABLES mode](http://dev.mysql.com/doc/refman/5.0/en/sql-mode.html) is enabled the server performs strict data type validation.
 It is highly recommended to keep this mode enabled in MySQL during the development.
 This allows you to find errors before your code gets to a client's server with the enabled strict mode.
-The mode can be enabled in my.cnf (Unix) or my.ini (Windows) file:
+The mode can be enabled in `my.cnf` (Unix) or `my.ini` (Windows) file.

     sql_mode=STRICT_TRANS_TABLES

+You may also specify this in your `database.php` configuration file.

+    'connections' => [
+        'mysql' => [
+            // ...
+            'strict' => true,
+        ],
+    ],